NCOR-US/IOF-BFO/README.md

 This repository contains:
 1. An owl implementation of the IOF's top terms ontology, serialized in Turtle
-2. A folder of two BFO artifacts that are imported by this ontology.
+2. A folder of one BFO artifact that are imported by this ontology.
-3. A folder containing images of the class hierarchy.
-4. A SPARQL querying for extracting the classes and their annotations.
+3. A SPARQL querying for extracting the classes and their annotations.